-By going to more than six countries including Turkey, Bangladesh, Indonesia, Costa Rica, and all over the United States, Sheik has met all kinds of people and believes she has a better understanding of the world around her.
+By going to more than six countries including Turkey, Bangladesh, Indonesia and Costa Rica, and all over the United States, Sheik has met all kinds of people and believes that has given her a better understanding of the world around her.

 “The world is a big place,” Sheik said.
-“There’s so many different people with so many different perspectives.
+“There are so many different people with so many different perspectives.
 You can’t really sum [the world] up in one sentence.”

 Through her worldly experience, she has been able to gain a certain intellect.